AsutoshDalei/hackoffv3/README.md

 In anycase if the user doesnot have the app, he/she can choose the voice command facility.

 ## Button Control Script:
 Arduino script to control the motion of the cursor on the button panel of a lift.
+The code is built on C++ Arduino IDE.

 ## Android Mobile App:
 The developed android app is built for the purpose of generating a specific QR code for each floor, that is givem as an input by the user.